-With Melbourne being a city devoted to providing top-quality nightlife, it’s no surprise there are a number of world-class cocktail bars just waiting to serve you some of the best drinks you’ve ever tasted.
+Melbourne is a city known for its top-quality nightlife.
+So it’s no surprise there are a number of world-class cocktail bars just waiting to serve you some of the best drinks you’ve ever tasted.
 Whether you’re keen to try a bar’s signature concoctions, or just want a classic such as an Old Fashioned, Melbourne has it all.

 Of course, great-tasting drinks do not a good cocktail bar make, you want a cocktail bar with atmosphere, good music and an enviable location that keeps you close to the rest of the nightlife action Melbourne has to offer.